Devon Aoki: Acting

 As an actress she has appeared in the films 2 Fast 2 Furious, D.E.B.S., Sin City, Dead or Alive, War, Mutant Chronicles and Rosencrantz and Guildenstern Are Undead.
 She was cast as Tatsu Yamashiro in Arrow season 3, but was replaced by Rila Fukushima due to a scheduling conflict.
-She appeared briefly in the documentary films I'll Sleep When I'm Dead and Jeremy Scott: The People's Designer, the former being a documentary about her brother Steve.
+She appeared briefly in the documentary films I'll Sleep When I'm Dead, about her brother Steve, and Jeremy Scott: The People's Designer.

 Impact

-She is considered as an icon in the fashion industry by models.com.
+She is considered an icon in the fashion industry by models.com.
 In 2017, Dominic Cadogan of Dazed called Aoki a "cult model" and "one of the most recognizable alternative faces of the 90s".
 Cadogan continued by saying, "by the time she was 16, she was one of the most in-demand girls of the moment, with some of the industry's top photographers (including Juergen Teller, Ellen von Unwerth and Nick Knight) all transforming her in their images."
 In April 2019, Marie Claire listed her as one of the 15 supermodels of the 2000s who changed the face of fashion.
-L'Officiel USA called her "an eternal fashion It-girl", while I-D magazine wrote that Aoki is "one of those few faces that defined the turn of the millennium," and listed seven of Aoki's most iconic outfits.
+L'Officiel USA called her "an eternal fashion It-girl", whilst i-D magazine wrote that Aoki is "one of those few faces that defined the turn of the millennium", and listed seven of Aoki's most iconic outfits.

 In February 2019, Wonderland magazine reported that singer Rihanna channeled Aoki's look from the action film 2 Fast 2 Furious for her Fenty Beauty campaign.
 In the film, Aoki's character Suki drives her custom pink Honda S2000 wearing a white top and pink jeans.